YOUR CONNECTION TO ACADEMIC AND PROFESSIONAL SUCCESS IN THE SCIENCES

 The Student Center for Science Engagement (SCSE) is a friendly space where students gather to study and talk about science, located in Bernard Brommel Hall (BBH), Room 247.
-At the SCSE students form study groups, receive tutoring and get individualized guidance on preparing for science-oriented careers.
+At the SCSE, students form study groups, receive tutoring and get individualized guidance on preparing for science-oriented careers.
 Visit our office in BBH 235 to receive advising.
 However, while the SCSE staff are working remotely during the Fall 2020 semester, you can email email@example.com or call (773) 442-5636 in order to ask questions or schedule an advising appointment via phone or video chat.

-Central to the mission of the SCSE is to support the academic challenges and career development of NEIU students.
-In particular, the SCSE assists students interested in or majoring in the following disciplines:
+Central to the mission of the SCSE is to support the academic success and career development of NEIU students.
+In particular, the SCSE assists students interested in or majoring and minoring in the following disciplines:

-- Mentorship, advising and assistance with academic and professional questions
+- Mentorship and advising on academic and professional topics

-- Tutoring in science and math courses, and summer GRE preparation class.
+- Virtual Tutoring in science and math courses through video chat, and a summer GRE preparation class

-- Support with graduate school exploration and application.
+- Assistance with graduate school exploration and application

-- Introduction to professional opportunities.
-Guest speakers discuss exciting career possibilities.
+- Introduction to professional opportunities and guest speakers discussing exciting career possibilities

 To enhance your overall experience in the sciences at Northeastern visit the SCSE where you will find support that can make a difference!